13 Cloud Migration Challenges and Solutions For CTOs in 2023

 #7.
 Skill Shortage

 Cloud migration will require skill up-gradation for the existing employees, especially for an organization using a legacy architecture.
-Lack of skill is a massive cloud migration challenge, and many organizations spend enormous money on training.
+Lack of skill is one of the massive cloud migration problems, and many organizations spend enormous money on training.

 A study from Forrester suggests that cloud monitoring skills are one with the highest shortage in internal staff for organizations with a gap of around 12%.
 At the same time, cloud ecosystem expertise amounts to a skill shortage of 11%.

 Simultaneously, the cost expertise has a shortfall of 11%, with an application architecture skill gap of 8%.
-Apart from the training, some skillsets may take more time to master that may eventually increase the migration costs.
+Apart from the training, some skillsets may take more time to master, that may eventually prove to be a costly endeavor.
 For some skill sets, training is not enough, and enterprises need a more reliable solution.

 #8.
 Cloud Migration Costs